developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 whether deployed into the internet and exposed publicly, or gated behind private network and only accessible to a certain privileged users.

-That is what Ory Oathkeeper is good at, making sure that requests won't make it to the upstream server unless they are explicitly allowed.
+That is what Ory Oathkeeper is good at, **making sure that requests won't make it to the upstream server unless they are explicitly allowed**.

 It enforces protective measures to ensure unauthorized requests are denied.
 It does that by sitting at the frontier of your infrastructure, receiving